 Mom's favorite light Christmas cake recipe might be just what you've been wanting.
 These white fruitcakes with their delicate texture are very tasty, especially so for anyone who doesn't care for a heavier, darker cake.

 Try making a light fruitcake for the holidays and enjoy an old fashioned treat.
 Light or white fruitcakes can be enjoyed year-round on any occasion.
-Frosted or non frosted, they taste so fruity and good.
+Frosted or non frosted, they taste so fruity and especially good.

 Mom's Recipe Scrapbooks (c.
 1920s)